How to Hire Employees in Taiwan?

 National health insurance (NHI)

-National health insurance contribution allocated among the employee (30%), the government (10%) and the employer (60%).
+National health insurance contribution allocated among the employer (60%), employee (30%), and the government (10%).

-Taiwanese Legal Entities with more than 5 employees must contribute for labor insurance.
+Taiwanese Legal Entities with more than 5 employees must contribute to labor insurance.
 The labor insurance is shared by the employers (70%), employees (20%) and the government (10%).
 The maximum monthly insurance salary is TWD 45,800.

 Companies with at least one employee in Taiwan must contribute to the insurer’s employment service insurance premium.